 Will I have hot water and electricity at all the camps where you stop to sleep?

 We can speak from our experience.
-Of the three camps we visited, only one had hot water as such.
-At the other two the water wasn’t hot, but it came from a tank that, being in the sun all day, didn’t get cold either.
+Of the three camps we visited, only one had proper hot water.
+At the other two, the water wasn’t heated, but the tanks had been in the sun all day, so it wasn’t particularly cold either.
 Honestly, it wasn’t something we missed.

-About electricity: all the camps had a charging point in the common area.
-Don’t worry, there’s zero risk of theft.
-At all three camps the electricity is available within a specific time window, but it’s more than enough to charge cameras, phones, power banks, drones, and whatever else you need.
+As for electricity, all the camps had charging points in the common area.
+We never had any concerns about theft.
+At all three camps, electricity was only available during certain hours, but it was more than enough to charge cameras, phones, power banks, drones, and any other devices you bring.

 Coron to El Nido expedition or El Nido to Coron tour, which should I do?

-The differences are nil—go with whichever fits your route through the Philippines better.
-That said, if in El Nido or Coron you’re going to want to do island hoppings (which we recommend(, keep in mind the places where the expedition stops and choose tours that don’t repeat places you already know you’re going to pass by.
-In short, avoid the Coron Escapade Tour, since you’ve seen that some of its stops are on the Coron–El Nido expedition.
+There’s no real difference—choose whichever direction fits your Philippines itinerary best.
+That said, if you also plan to take island-hopping tours in El Nido or Coron (which we recommend), keep in mind the stops included on the expedition and choose tours that don’t revisit places already included on the expedition.
+In short, avoid the Coron Escapade Tour, as some of its stops are already included on the Coron–El Nido expedition.

-Does the Coron to El Nido expedition replace the traditional island hoppings?
+Does the Coron to El Nido expedition replace the traditional island hopping?

-In our opinion, so you don’t get tired of so many tours, we’d do El Nido Tour A and/or C (if possible, both) and a private Ultimate Tour in Coron.
+In our opinion, to avoid doing too many similar boat tours, we’d do El Nido Tour A and/or C (if possible, both) and a private Ultimate Tour in Coron.
 That said, sometimes BDBM includes Twin Lagoon, Kayangan Lake, or 7 Pecados, but it’s not common.
-The Coron–El Nido tour doesn’t replace island hoppings; it’s a complement.
+The Coron–El Nido tour doesn’t replace island hopping tours; it complements them.

-Where to sleep before and after the expedition: recommended accommodation
+Where to stay before and after the expedition: recommended accommodation

 Whether you do the El Nido to Coron expedition or the other way around, you’ll most likely need to spend at least one night in each of these destinations.
-To make it easy and have this whole adventure prepared from start to finish, here are some of the places we recommend.
+To make things easier and help you plan the whole adventure from start to finish, here are some of the places we recommend.

 Accommodation in Coron

-If you click on the Guide to Where to stay in Coron, you’ll find super-detailed info to find the accommodation that best suits your needs.
-Plus, here are three different options so you can start getting a feel for things:
+In our guide to Where to Stay in Coron, you’ll find detailed information to help you find the accommodation that best suits your needs.
+Here are three options to help you start narrowing down your choices:

-- Bay Area Lodge: a highly recommended mid-priced hotel where we stay almost every time we go to Coron.
-Right in the center, with clean, well-equipped rooms and one of the best restaurants in the area.
+- Bay Area Lodge: a highly recommended mid-range hotel where we stay on almost every visit to Coron.
+It’s right in the center, with clean, well-equipped rooms and one of the best restaurants in the area.
 A great choice!
-Click here to see more info about the hotel here.
+Click here for more information about the hotel.

 - Hop Hostel: Coron’s quintessential hostel.
-With nearby restaurants, good prices, lockers, and a super cool rooftop for socializing, from which you can see wonderful sunsets.
+It offers affordable rates, lockers, and a fantastic rooftop for socializing and watching the sunset, with plenty of restaurants nearby.
 You can check it out by clicking here.

-- The Funny Lion: a highly recommended resort in Coron with a hot tub, an infinity pool with amazing views, and spectacular rooms.
-Take a look at availability here.
+- The Funny Lion: a highly recommended resort in Coron with a hot tub, an infinity pool offering amazing views, and beautiful rooms.
+Check availability here.

 Accommodation in El Nido

-Likewise, in our Guide to Where to stay in El Nido, we’ve prepared everything you need to know to find a room.
-Take a look or maybe try these three suggestions:
+Likewise, in our guide to Where to Stay in El Nido, we’ve included everything you need to know to find the right place to stay.
+Read the full guide or consider these three suggestions:

-- BaleCabugaoCottagesRental: if you’re looking for a cheap option, don’t take too long to book here because it sells out fast.
-Take a look and book here.
+- BaleCabugaoCottagesRental: if you’re looking for a budget-friendly option, book well in advance because it sells out fast.
+Check availability and book here.

-- Frendz Hostel El Nido: a hostel that opened recently (2019) with very well-kept facilities, a great vibe, and an infinity pool with awesome views of Bacuit Bay.
-You can see prices here.
+- Frendz Hostel El Nido: a popular modern hostel with very well-kept facilities, a great vibe, and an infinity pool with awesome views of Bacuit Bay.
+Check prices here.

-- Sea Cocoon Hotel: located in the heart of El Nido with all the amenities you might need and close to everything.
-Well-kept rooms, fast Wi‑Fi, pool, breakfast buffet included… Always a great choice!
-Here you can see more about this hotel.
+- Sea Cocoon Hotel: located in the heart of El Nido, with all the amenities you might need.
+It has well-kept rooms, fast Wi-Fi, a pool, and a breakfast buffet included in the rate… Always a great choice!
+Click here to find out more about the hotel.

-What do you think of this adventure?
-Convinced to do the Coron to El Nido expedition yet?
-If you have any questions, write to us in the comments and we’ll help you sort them out.
+What do you think—does this adventure sound like your kind of trip?
+Are you ready to book your Coron to El Nido expedition?
+If you have any questions, write to us in the comments and we’ll be happy to help.